 - Repeat as necessary.

-- If these cleaners are not available, water can be mixed with vinegar and dish soap.
+- If these cleaners are not available, you can use a solution of one part white vinegar in two parts water with a squirt of dish liquid.
 Use the same application/blotting method to clean the area.

 - Once the area is clean, allow it to air dry completely.